Provost Staff: Deans and Directors

 Phone 717-361-1196 - Email email@example.com

 The Dean of Students is responsible for the administrative oversight and enhancement of the student learning/living environment.
 She reports to the Provost and Senior Vice President and collaborates with the Dean of Faculty.
-The Dean’s specific responsibilities include oversight of co-curricular programs and services including athletics, health services, diversity, student rights and responsibilities, religious life, residence life, and student activities.
+The Dean’s specific responsibilities include oversight of co-curricular programs and services including athletics, health services, diversity, student rights and responsibilities, religious life, residence life, student activities and campus security.
 In addition, she oversees coordinated academic support services which are delivered through the Center for Student Success.
 The Center houses academic advising, career services, counseling services, disability services and learning services.

 John Kokolus, Ph.D.